Our Team

 Cecilia is coming to AoPS with 5 years of teaching experience, most of which has been done in lower elementary education.
 Her passion in education started at a very young age and has continued on to this day.
 Cecilia holds a bachelor's degree from the University of California Santa Cruz and a master's degree in Education.
 Cecilia is excited to join the AoPS team to further expand her teaching practice and professional skills.

 Dr. Baharav earned his Ph.D. in electrical engineering from the Technion, Israel Institute of Technology.
 He worked in tech as a researcher, manager and Chief Technology Officer.
-He holds more than 30 issued US patents, published over 40 scientific papers and book chapters, and is a distinguished lecturer and a senior member of the IEEE.
-Dr. Baharav's experience as a teacher spans the gamut from being an engineering professor to high school teacher.
-He especially enjoys exploring new subjects with students.
+Dr. Baharav holds over 30 issued US patents, published over 40 scientific papers, and wrote a book on competitive programming (USACO).
+Dr. Baharav loves the energy of AoPS students, and their willingness to try and enjoy hard problems.
 His teaching style combines an emphasis on basic principles together with a strong belief in the value of reflection and contemplation.
-Dr. Baharav enjoys the outdoors, is an avid runner (100 mile runs), and when not running/reading/drawing, he can often be found enjoying a game of chess.

 Lisa Brett